The romantic university town Lund in Sweden is an easy and interesting day-trip destination from Copenhagen, CPH Airport, or Malmö.

 Most of the rest of the church is without any art or decorations.
 However, do peak into the crypt with its 18 columns.
 Two of the pillars have figures hugging the columns.
 According to legend, these are the giant Finn and his wife.
 They helped build the church but tried to destroy it when they felt cheated.
 However, they turned to stone before they could tumble the pillars.

-Historicist Buildings of Lund University
+Historicist Buildings of Lund University in Sweden

 Many of the buildings in Lund are historicist creations of the late 19th and early 20th centuries.
 The Kungshus (King’s House) with its prominent round tower looks like a prime example but this building actually is from the 16th century.
 It was erected by Danish King Frederik II and housed the university for two centuries.